berrybell/ReactUpDownload/README.md

 # React Upload and Download

-Uploading and downloading files to a local server.
+A proof-of-concept React component uploading and downloading files to a local server.

 ## Setup
 Clone to your computer, `cd` into folder and `yarn`.